Carnival Rewards Diamond Exposed: What’s Actually Worth It (And What Misses the Mark)

 Cruisers on Cruise Critic often say this is one of those small luxuries you don’t realize you need—until you’re casually strolling off the ship while others are still waiting for their luggage zone to be called.

 Got a few tender ports on your cruise itinerary?
-No worries, the priority water shuttle will have you ashore and relaxing on the beach before all the passengers with Gold and Red status.
+No worries—priority water shuttle boarding means you’ll be ashore and relaxing on the beach before most other guests.

 I call this my own fast lane to freedom.
 And after a week of buffet lines and deck chair battles, it feels very earned.